Texarkana, Arkansas DWI Lawyer

 Call Now for Help With Your Arkansas DWI

-Time is very important for the successful defense of a drunk driving offense and for keeping your driver's license.
-For a free review of your arrest and legal situation, contact Texarkana Arkansas DWI Attorney John Collins by calling (870) 777-8911 or completing the form to the left.
+Time is very important for the successful defense of a drunk driving offense and for keeping your driver’s license.
+For a free review of your arrest and legal situation, contact Texarkana DWI attorney John Collins by calling (870) 777-8911 or completing the form.
 All information will be kept confidential and the first meeting is free.